sakuragasaki46/MukuroI/README.md

 * Run all the migrations: `pw_migrate python3 -m peewee_migrate migrate --database="$DATABASE_URL"`
 * Done!
 You can now run this bot as a script.

+## Caveats

+* It has synchronous HTTP dependencies despite the bot being async.